Z4ndyz/LegionGen5-6FanControl_WinRing_Smokeless_I-OPortsMethod/README.md

 Fan Curves are checked and adjust themselves if needed every 15 seconds, if you build the source yourself you can change the timer in main to a lower value.

+You can set fan curves for Fn+Q modes as follow
+Quiet Mode (1), Balanced Mode (2), and Performance and Custom mode (3/255) will share the same fan curve.
+I could have separated them but i kept them the same curve since Legion Laptops do the same anyway.

 Modify the value of legion_gen in the fan_config.txt files to corespond to your legion generation 5 or 6.